Ismaila Gwarzo: Head of the state security service

-National Security Advisor
+National security advisor

 Gwarzo was National Security Advisor (NSA) for President Ernest Shonekan, who took office in August 1993, and then for General Sani Abacha from November 1993 onward.
 He concentrated mostly on security matters, and did not become involved in foreign policy decisions.

 However, Gwarzo did ask for funds for a campaign to cultivate the friendship of East African countries and the OAU to garner support for Nigeria gaining a permanent seat on the United Nations Security Council.

 Within Nigeria, Gwarzo collected money for use in pro-government propaganda.
 The amounts spent were leaked to the radio and press, undermining the credibility of the regime.

 Gwarzo and Major Hamza al-Mustapha, Abacha's Chief Security Officer, were said to be responsible for much of the "torture, killing and wanton looting" during Abacha's rule.

 Gwarzo reportedly issued fake security reports that made it possible for hundreds of millions of dollars to be transferred from the government into private accounts owned by Abacha's relatives, while becoming a rich man in the process.

 A preliminary report published by General Abdulsalami Abubakar's transitional government in November 1998 described the process.
 Abacha told Gwarzo to prepare funding requests for fake security projects, which Abacha approved as Head of State.
 The Central Bank of Nigeria usually sent the funds to Gwarzo in cash or travellers' checks, and Gwarzo took the money to Abacha's house.
 Sani Abacha's son Mohammed then arranged to launder the money to offshore accounts.

 An estimated $1.4 billion in cash was delivered in this way.

 For his personal benefit, Gwarzo persuaded Abacha to let him flood the market with US dollars to maintain a stable exchange rate.

 Gwarzo bought $100 million from the Central Bank of Nigeria at the official rate of N22 per dollar, and sold at the market rate of N84 per dollar, keeping the profit.